Vidyard’s Ultimate Virtual Selling Guide

 - Google Meet

-You can sprinkle video all over your sales process like pepper on pasta.
+You can sprinkle video all across your sales process like pepper on pasta.
 (Except it’s much easier to go overboard with the pepper than with the video.)

 Using an async video tool like Vidyard, you can create and send videos in a hurry—once you’re used to the process, it only takes a few minutes for each video.
 It’s a lot more efficient (and more effective) than typing up a huge email or sending a bunch of attachments.
 Over half of sales pros who use video say it’s helped reduce the need for lengthy emails and chat messages.